Cato IPsec Guide: IKEv1 vs IKEv2

 IKEv2: The Final Frontier

 These days, there is really only one reason to party like it’s 1999, or to be precise, 1998, when IKEv1 was first defined by the IETF: if at least one side of the VPN connection is terminating on a legacy device that only supports IKEv1.
-The major cloud providers (AWS, GCP, Azure, Alibaba Cloud), currently support IKEv2.
+The major cloud providers (AWS, GCP, Azure, Alibaba Cloud) support IKEv2.
 So, unless you are connecting to an older VPN endpoint, IKEv2 should be your first choice when setting up VPN tunnels.

 Was this article helpful?